The Broadway Melody: Plot

 Over the following weeks, Queenie spends a lot of time with Jock, of which Hank and Eddie fervently disapprove.
 They forbid her to see him, which results in Queenie pushing them away and deteriorating the relationship between the sisters.
 Queenie is only with Jock to fight her growing feelings for Eddie, but Hank thinks she's setting herself up to be hurt.
 Eventually, Eddie and Queenie confess their love for each other, but Queenie, unwilling to break her sister's heart, runs off to Jock once again.

 After witnessing Queenie's fierce outburst toward Eddie and his devastated reaction to it, Hank finally realizes that they are in love.
 She berates Eddie for letting Queenie run away and tells him to go after her.
 Hank claims to have never loved him and that she'd only been using him to advance her career.
 After he leaves, Hank breaks down and alternates between sobs and hysterical laughter.
 She composes herself enough to call Uncle Jed to accept the job with the 30-week show.

 There's a raucous party at the apartment Jock had recently purchased for Queenie, but he insists they spend time alone.
 When she resists his advances, he says it's the least she could do after all he's done for her.
 He begins to get physical, but Eddie bursts in and attempts to fight Jock, who knocks him through the door with one punch.
 Queenie runs to Eddie and leaves Jock and the party behind.

 Sometime later, Hank and Uncle Jed await the return of Queenie and Eddie from their honeymoon.
 The relationship between the sisters is on the mend, but there is obvious discomfort between Hank and Eddie.
 Queenie announces she's through with show business and will settle in their new house on Long Island.
 She insists that Hank live with them when her job is over.
 After Hank leaves with her new partner and Uncle Jed, Queenie laments that she couldn't help her sister find the happiness she deserves.
-Ironically, Hank's new partner is the blond who tried to sabotage the act when the sisters first arrived in New York.
+Ironically, Hank's new partner is Flo, the blonde who tried to sabotage the act when the sisters first arrived in New York.
 The final scene shows Hank on her way to the train station.
 She promises her new partner that they'll be back on Broadway within six months.